 Insights for Value and Growth Investors

-For value investors, a low P/E ratio combined with stable EPS may indicate an undervalued stock.
-Growth investors, on the other hand, often seek companies with rapidly increasing EPS, signaling strong expansion.
+For value investors, a low P/E ratio, combined with stable earnings per share (EPS), may indicate an undervalued stock.
+Growth investors, on the other hand, often seek companies with rapidly increasing EPS, signaling substantial expansion.
 For example, a company with an EPS growth rate of 15% annually may attract growth investors despite a higher P/E ratio.

 Assessing Dividend Sustainability Through EPS

 EPS is closely tied to dividend payouts.
-A company with consistently rising EPS is more likely to maintain or increase its dividends.
-For instance, Coca-Cola has historically sustained its dividends due to stable EPS performance.
+A business whose EPS keeps rising over the year is likely to maintain or increase the dividend.
+For example, Coca-Cola has continued to pay dividends due to its stable earnings per share (EPS) performance.
 This relationship is crucial for income-focused investors.

-Learn more about how EPS influences stock valuation and investment strategies on Investopedia.
+Explore how EPS affects stock price and investment decisions at Investopedia.

 Common Pitfalls and Limitations of EPS